Audi Q6 e-tron and SQ6

 What Are The Facts?

-The car market as a whole in the month of May, according to automotive industry intelligence and statistics website Autovista24, saw the average residual value (the percentage of the list price retained after 3 years and 36,000 miles) was 51.9%, a decrease of 21.2% over the previous year, highlighting the further price adjustment currently happening in the used car market since the pandemic.
+The car market as a whole in the past month, according to automotive industry intelligence and statistics website Autovista24, saw the average residual value across all fuel types (the percentage of the list price retained after 3 years and 36,000 miles) was 50.7%.
+A fall of 1.8% year-on-year, but nowhere near the decrease of 21.2% over the 12 months previously.

-To compare that to what each vehicle is powered by gives us an idea of how different types of vehicles, and the demand for each one, compares to the average across all cars and fuel types for the month.
-The residual values for the same 3 years and 36,000 miles for petrol cars stood at 53.4%, diesel was 52.8%, hybrids were 55.1% and EV’s just 37.6%.
-The hybrid powered cars may have fallen the most over the past 12 months (22.2% reduction in residual value price compared to the average of 21.2%), however they still remain the best performing fuel type out of all vehicles in May.
+To compare that to what each vehicle is powered by gives us an idea of how different types of vehicles, and the demand for each one, compares to the average across all cars and fuel types for the previous month.
+The residual values for the same 3 years and 36,000 miles for petrol cars stood at 52.9%, diesel was 52.4%, full hybrids were 55.8%, plug-in hybrids 54.3% and EV’s just 38.9%.
+This shows that full hybrids remain the best performing fuel type in terms of holding on to their value, with the reputation of EV’s losing their value the most staying true to form.
+Interestingly however, EV’s actually performed the best over the past 12 months, with a 1.3% rise in the amount of residual value lost since the same time in 2024, with plug-in hybrids seeing the biggest change the other way, falling 0.8% year on year.

-Undoubtedly this will be down to demand for the hybrid powertrain as a way to power your vehicle, but why are hybrids more popular than any other type of vehicle right now.
-Whether this is down to a reluctance to switch to fully electric power, an unknown as to how making the switch will affect your daily life and circumstances, or merely the fact that there are more hybrid options on the market right now remains to be seen.
+Undoubtedly this will be down to demand for the hybrid powertrain as a way to power your vehicle, but why are hybrids more popular than any other type of vehicle right now?
+Whether this is down to a reluctance to switch to fully electric power, an unknown as to how making the switch will affect your daily life and circumstances so a need to ‘test the waters’, or merely the fact that the majority of non-fully electric vehicles launched these days are hybrid powered, remains to be seen.

-One thing is for sure however, if you are looking for the way to power a car that will offer the best residual value when it comes time to sell or part exchange your vehicle, a hybrid is certainly the most popular way to go right now.
+One thing is for sure however, if you are looking for the way to power a car that will offer the best residual value when it comes time to sell or part exchange your vehicle, a hybrid is certainly the safest bet at the moment.
 With more choice than ever before too, and with many performance brands seeing this as the way to go before committing to fully electric power, it seems like for now at least the hybrid may be the perfect choice in many ways.

 At Oracle Finance we have your next car’s funding sorted, no matter how it is powered.
 Our expert Account Managers use our panel of over 20 specialist lenders to help you to find the perfect package, bespoke to you and your circumstances.
 Our team are always on hand should you have any questions about arranging car finance and your dedicated Account Manager is ready to take your call today.

-With over 2,300 Trustpilot reviews and a overall rating of 5 out of 5, and as four-time consecutive award winners of the Best Specialist Car Finance Provider award from 2020 through to 2023, you too can find out why thousands of people trust us time and time again to find a smarter, tailored funding solution when looking for your next dream car.
+With over 2,800 Trustpilot reviews with an overall rating of 5 out of 5, and as five-time winners of the Best Specialist Car Finance Provider award in the past six years, you too can find out why thousands of people trust us time and time again to find a smarter, tailored funding solution when looking for your next dream car.

 Make sure you follow us on InstagramLinkedIn and Facebook to keep up to date with what’s happening in the market and to see some stunning photos and videos of the amazing cars we fund.